Stoltdansker/Discord-Grabber/README.md

 4. Done.

 ## Legal Notice
 This is illegal if you use this without the consent of the owners (in this case, the Discord team).
-I am not accountable for anything you get into.
-This is 100% educational, please do not misuse this tool.
+I am not accountable for anything you might get into.
+This is 100% educational; please do not misuse this tool.